 Communication is the only way to fit new talent into existing teams, so make sure that employees have secure communication channels where they can feel safe to ask questions and request guidance on tricky sales situations.
 Hold regular video conferences and happy hours so that teams can chat “face to face,” allowing time for employees to get to know each other as well as discussing work-related issues, and arrange in-person bonding activities whenever possible.

-AI-powered sales coaching platforms like Second Nature enable enterprises to craft effective virtual onboarding programs that offer on-demand, realistic, and engaging sales training that’s customized to each user’s needs.
+AI-powered sales training software like Second Nature enables enterprises to craft effective virtual onboarding programs that offer on-demand, realistic, and engaging sales training that’s customized to each user’s needs.
 Together with carefully thought-out metrics and integrated communications channels, your new hires can be quickly integrated into your workforce and begin completing deals as soon as possible.